CreepNT/VitaLoaderRedux/README.md

 To apply NIDs from multiple databases successively, untick the `Clear old names` setting.

 #### Variable import relocation
-Variable imports are now supported and handled properly !
+Variable imports are now supported and handled properly!
 This also applies to function-as-variable imports.
-A special memory block is created to "store" all imported variables.
-The relocations associated to them are applied
+A special memory block is created to "store" all imported variables, and relocations are applied so that all code inside the module that accesses them will access them inside the special memory block.

-The varimport memory block can be customized at import time by clicking on the `Options...` button in the Import dialog.
+*The variable import memory block can be customized at import time by clicking on the `Options...` button in the Import dialog.
+(The dialog where `Executable Type` is selected)*

 Due to the way relocation is performed, certain code patterns will confuse the decompiler.
 For example, C code that should read as
 ```c
 if (&sceWeaklyImportedFunction != NULL) {
    sceWeaklyImportedFunction();